metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

 You can follow the output on the console to see information about what the controller is doing.
-You can also proceed to create/update/delete `BareMetalMachines` and `BareMetalHosts` to test the controller logic.
+You can also proceed to create/update/delete `Metal3Machines` and `BareMetalHosts` to test the controller logic.